 Uphill Ski Policy

-There is no uphill skiing allowed the Tahoe Donner Downhill Ski Area; unless authorization provided in writing by ski area management prior to for specific events or access.
+There is no uphill skiing allowed at the Tahoe Donner Downhill Ski Area unless authorization is provided in writing by the ski area management prior to for specific events or access.

 Skiing Out of Bounds